Zeronix-Git/wargroove_lethal_simulator/README.md

 A tool to simulate the combat results between a defending unit, and any sequence of attackers, including hexes.

 ## Getting started
+Currently, the program is implemented as a Python script.
+You will need to have Python 3 installed on your device in order to be able to use this tool.
+The ultimate goal is to move to a more user-friendly interface, such as a web app frontend.

 1. Make sure you have Python 3 installed.
 2. Make sure NumPy is installed: